Tools for your IP-strategy to elevate your business

 Whether you hire an external workforce, support, assistance, or a consultant, you are employed as one.

-Please know that you need to understand the rights involved and generated so you don’t end up with infringed rights or massive conflicts because you misused your partner’s rights.
+Please understand the rights involved and generated so that you don’t end up with infringed rights or massive conflicts due to misusing your partner’s rights.
 Knowledge is the best protection against expensive mistakes.

-Discuss and negotiate who owns the collaboration result, make your employees aware, and consider what you share and how much.
+Discuss and negotiate who owns the collaboration result, inform your employees, and consider what you share and how much.
 It’s not that difficult, but it needs your attention.

 This is the place to get the IP knowledge, strategies, best practices, and easy-to-implement processes to train yourself, your partners, and your employees—without all the legal disclaimers and complicated lingo.